-“I don’t know why he was mad with me to begin with.
+“I don’t know why he was mad with me.
 Sure I helped him, but it shouldn’t be that big of a deal,” She dropped onto the soft mattress and fiddled with the ends of the fresh bed sheets.

 “On the contrary, it is a big deal for him.”

 “Because his ego rivals the size of Jupiter?”

 He stifled a laugh.
 “No, it runs deeper than that.”